WebAssembly/spec/spectec/test-prose/TEST.md

 == Prose Generation...
-Bubbleup semantics for br: Top of the stack is frame / label Bubbleup semantics for return: Top of the stack is frame / label Ki
+Bubbleup semantics for br: Top of the stack is frame / label Bubbleup semantics for return: Top of the stack is frame / label Invalid expression `FUNCREF_reftype` to be AL identifier.
+Invalid expression `EXTERNREF_reftype` to be AL identifier.
+Ki
 1. Return 1024.